We may earn money or products from the companies mentioned in this post.

 If it starts sticking to your fingers, just wet them with a bit of water.

 Next, add your cashews (soaked for a couple hours or at least 15-20 minutes in warm water), coconut cream, 1/2 cup maple syrup, vanilla extract and lemon juice to the food processor (or blender), and blend until smooth – this may take a few minutes.

 Pour half of the mixture over your crust and place back in the freezer.
 Add the blueberries to the food processor along with 2 tablespoons of maple syrup, blend and then pour over vanilla layer.

 Let this set in your freezer for at least 6-8 hours or overnight.
 If your cake isn’t fully set if may be runny or the texture won’t be as creamy.

 I would recommend serving it right out of the freezer, as it softens if it’s left out and the texture is perfect this way!

 This recipe is:

 Pin this for later!

 *Place a can of full-fat coconut milk in the fridge for at least a couple hours.
-Open can and scoop out heavy cream on top, being careful not to get the water on the bottom. **If you don't have a spring form pan, you can use a normal pie pan or whatever you have.
-I would place a sheet of plastic wrap on the bottom or else you will probably have trouble with it sticking!
+Open can and scoop out heavy cream on top, leaving the water on the bottom. **If you don't have a spring form pan, you can use a normal pie pan or whatever you have.
+I would place a sheet of plastic wrap on the bottom or else you will probably have trouble with it sticking

 For the Crust